AABDOOGH/InsectFarming/Audit Documents/Audit 2/Audit 2 Feedback.md

 It is totally fine if we do not 3D print the deisgn.

-For the rendering deisgn visit, we could send emails by outselves and seek for responses.
+For the rendering deisgn visit, we could send emails by ourselves and seek for responses.